jinkim31/event_thread/README.md

 ```
 Here's the `Worker` class mentioned above.
 It's a thread worker that has the public member function `Worker::work()`, the very function that `app` called using `EObject::callQueued()`.
 `Worker::work()` performs a "time-consuming" operation which is just a combination of sleep and another `EObject::callQueued()` that calls one of `app`'s public functions `App::progressReported()`
-However, in this case two things are different.
+However, in this case, two things are different.
 First, `callQueued()` is called with the reference of the `app`, `EObjectRef<App> mAppRef`.
 The reference is created and passed to the `mWorker` using the dependency injection function `void setAppRef()`.
 The reference can be acquired using `EObject::ref<EObjectType>()`.
 Second, `App::progressReported` has a parameter of type `int`.
-The function can be called with parameter by using the variadic argument of `callQueued()`.
+The function can be called with the parameter by using the variadic argument of `callQueued()`.
 Just add it after the function pointer.
 For a function that has multiple parameters, add the values you want to pass after the function pointer in order.

-> For thread-safety, use call-by-value for the functions you want to call inter-thread.
+> For thread safety, use call-by-value for the functions you want to call inter-thread.
 > Pointers or references may allow multiple threads to access to the same memory simultaneously.
-> For large objects or pointer wrappers(e.g. OpenCV Mats) you NEED to use pointers or references, use move semantics so that only one thread owns it .
+> For large objects or pointer wrappers(e.g. OpenCV Mats) you NEED to use pointers or references, use move semantics so that only one thread owns it at a time.

-> Rather than passing raw pointers to other `EObjects` which is extremely unsafe due to the dangling pointers, it is highly recommended to pass `EObjectRef`s as reference of it instead.
+> Rather than passing a raw pointer to other `EObject`s which is extremely unsafe due to the dangling pointers, it is highly recommended to pass a `EObjectRef` as a reference of it instead.
-> `EObjectRef` guarantees safe inter-thread operations even when the target `EObject` no longer exists or removed from its thread.
+> `EObjectRef` guarantees safe inter-thread operations even when the target `EObject` is removed from its thread for destruction.

-> For this kind of architecture where two classes uses each other, mutual inclusion that two header files include each other is a common issue.
+> For this kind of architecture where two classes use each other, mutual inclusion that two header files include each other is a common issue.
 > As shown in the example(in `worker.h` and `worker.cpp`), forward-declare the other class in the header file and include in the cpp file.

 ## Promises
 `EPromise` class provides high-level async operations that resemble promises from Javascript.
-`EPromise::then()` is used to chain multiple function to be executed sequentially from different objects across different threads.
+`EPromise::then()` is used to chain multiple functions to be executed sequentially from different objects across different threads.
 `EPromise::cat()` is used to capture any exceptions that are thrown during the execution of the chain.
 ```c++
 #include <ethread.h>